 SECTION 4: The University Conduct Council may dismiss the case due to such procedural irregularities as will forever deny the student a fair hearing, grant the appeal and remand for a de novo hearing, with a new hearing board, for insufficient evidence, significant procedural irregularity, or substantial new evidence, or lighten sanctions if it finds the sanctions to be overly harsh.

 ARTICLE VII - RECORDS

 SECTION 1: All correspondence with the student and records of board decisions and all board correspondence will be kept permanently in the Honor Council file.
-Copies will also be maintained in the permanent file in the Dean of Student Life Office, in accordance with policies established for maintaining of student conduct records.
+Copies will also be maintained in the permanent file in the Student Conduct & Community Standards Office, in accordance with policies established for maintaining of student conduct records.